Three-minute quickstart guide

 Step 2: Create your Unison codebase

-Step 3: Fetch and run a distributed mergesort example
+Step 3: Fetch the base libraries and run your first program

 git in the background, and once that's done you'll see a big list of definitions that the